 In 2007, she was a winner of the Lowell Thomas Award for travel journalism.
 In June 2009, she received the Jane Rainie Opel Young Alumna Award at Harvard University, for “outstanding contribution to her profession.”

-Bonnie has written for Let’s Go travel guides, been a contributing editor to blue magazine, and worked as an editor at Travel + Leisure.
+Bonnie has written for Let’s Go travel guides, worked as an editor at Travel + Leisure, and been a two-time performer at Pop-Up Magazine.
 A contributing writer for The Atlantic Cities, she lives and surfs in San Francisco and works at the Writers’ Grotto.
 She is represented by literary agent William Clark at Wm Clark Associates.

 She also hopes, as Oliver Sacks writes in “Water Babies,” to “swim till I die.”